Angatar/kubectl/README.md

 In order to illustrate the following descriptions and for testing purposes, template YAML files have been placed in the [k8s directory of this code repository](https://github.com/Angatar/kubectl/blob/master/k8s/).

-Rolling updates of your pods can simply be triggered by patching your targeted deployment ... it is important to define a rolling-update strategy to be sure that it will trigger the wished rolling-update behaviour while patching your deployment, ex:
+Rolling updates of your pods can simply be triggered by patching your targeted deployment or by rolling restart with the kubectl roullout restart ... it is important to define a rolling-update strategy to be sure that it will trigger the wished rolling-update behaviour while patching your deployment, ex:
 ```yaml
 spec:
   replicas: 3